 There are many factors to think about when it comes to ocean freight shipping.
-Paperwork, container shipping rates and insurance are some, to name a few.
+Paperwork, container shipping rates and cargo insurance are some, to name a few.
 Within the category of paperwork, it’s important to get to know perhaps the most important one: The Bill of Lading.

 There are many different variations of the Bill of Lading, including the Telex Release and Express Release, that you should be familiar with.